scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 ## Objectives

-- Understanding the use of several producers and consumers with different configurations for topics and partitions
+- Experimenting several producers and consumers with different configurations for topics and partitions
 - Hands-on a custom serializer and partitioner
-- Understanding how Kafka performs rebalancing and how it affects the distribution of partitions among consumers
+- Experimenting Kafka rebalancing and how it affects the distribution of partitions among consumers
-- Understanding offsets and manual offset commits
+- Experimenting offsets and manual offset commits

 ## Overview